geordie/railsjig/README.md

 5. In a browser, navigate to your app at http://localhost

 6. Congratulations, you can now rapidly iterate on your data model and application code.

+# Details and Configuration

+- MySQL is currently the only supported database
+- The rails development database password is currently set to "password."
+I suggest changing this.